LyFl0w/TextureMaker/README.md

 5. If it still doesn't work try deleting the `--xformers` argument in the same file.

 **Note:** During the first launch, there may be substantial downloads, so please be prepared for this process to take some time.

+## How It Works

+The application operates as follows:

+1. The `launcher` script launches a Python program that allows the user to create an image with text.
+2. The text and image are sent to the Stable Diffusion API, which returns a texture in 256x256 with a green background.
+3. The Python program retrieves this texture, removes the green background, and saves it in the `output` folder.

+**Important Note:** There may be issues when removing colors if the image you want to generate contains green.
+For instance, if you enter "green flower," it could pose problems.
+In such cases, it is recommended to generate a flower you like with a color like red or blue and then colorize it green using a filter in an image editing application.

 ## Limitations